Are you big on creating family traditions?

 Caroling is something I only did a few times as a kid.
 It was really fun, though because I remember how many smiles it brought to people’s faces.

-So if you have a group of people you could get together and go out caroling, then why not do it?
+If you have a group of people you could get together and go out caroling, then why not do it?
 You get to bring joy to others and make memories simultaneously.

 20. Dear Santa